Skip to Main Content

 - INTERACT WITH THE FULL TEXT -

-In the middle panel, you can read your article, highlight sections of it in two ways, and create notes.
+In the middle panel, you can read your article, highlight sections of it in two ways, underline, and create notes.
 Choose from 8 colors to color code your highlights and notes if you want.

 Hint!